Azure/FTALive-Sessions/content/networking/networking-overview/basics.md

 ##### Connecting within a VNET
 - Traffic within and *between* subnets allowed by default
-- Use subnets to demark different applications, environments, or application tiers
+- Use subnets to separate different applications, environments, or application tiers
+- Employ NSGs to restrict traffic in and between subnets

 ##### Connecting to a VNET
+Connecting to endpoints within a VNET requires additional configuration or the deployment of a resource with an associated public endpoint.
 - No inbound connectivity is possible except through public-facing endpoints like Public IPs, Application Gateways, and Load Balancers
 - Assigning Public IPs to VMs is not recommended in production
    - Use Azure Bastion or hybrid connectivity for management access